 There was a time on the blog where I was thinking about the concept of chiaroscuro in art and how that can translate to literature (like The Grapes of Wrath).
 I couldn’t see it at the time, but I think chiaroscuro and noir (and neo-noir) are very compatible.
 Both play with light and dark in ways that are unique to the art and film/literature mediums respectively.
 This is something I definitely play with in my WIP, as well.

 The protagonist, Voi, is a pacifist in the beginning who places her faith in the League, an alliance of nations whose ultimate goal is international peace and harmonious living.
-However, the very foundations of this “peace” was built upon a great deception, and Voi comes face-to-face with staunch opponents of this lie: a political terrorist group known as the Haran, who fight for liberation from the “oppressors” in their world.
-There is a stark contrast of ideologies that causes Voi to question her understanding of the world and how the world’s governments ought to run.
-By the end, it’s no longer clear to her who’s good or bad, what’s right or wrong—in other words, moral ambiguity.
+However, the very foundations of this “peace” was built upon a great deception, and Voi comes face-to-face with staunch opponents of this lie: a political terrorist group known as the Haran, who fight for liberation from the “Oppressors” in her world.
+There is a stark contrast of ideologies that causes Voi to question her understanding of the world and how it’s governments ought to run.
+By the end, it is no longer clear to Voi who’s good or bad, what’s right or wrong—in other words, moral ambiguity.